 The L Now bike was voted most likely to appear in a James Bond villain’s lair.
 Of course, I’m kidding, but this sleek model really looks like something special.

-This is a great feature although if your in a standing position really going for it you may find your head in your tablet or whatever you have in the holder.
+This is a great feature although if you are in a standing position really going for it you may find your head in your tablet or whatever you have in the holder.

 The resistance is provided by friction but is very quiet.
 It handles 300 maximum weight and with a 35 lb flywheel, the unit weighs 101 lbs so is nice and sturdy.